-Lindsey N. Casillas is Shareholder in the Sacramento office of Klinedinst PC.
+Lindsey N. Casillas is Co-Managing Shareholder in the Sacramento office of Klinedinst PC.
 Ms. Casillas’ practice centers on professional liability litigation, employment counseling and litigation and intellectual property; however, Ms. Casillas has a wide range of experience generally dealing with issues that businesses encounter.
 Through all the stages of your business, from making the decision to start a company, to hiring, training and addressing conflicts within your staff, from protecting your intellectual property (patents and trademarks), to understanding your responsibilities under the Americans with Disabilities Act (ADA) or dealing with debt collection under the FDCPA, Ms. Casillas is prepared to help you navigate these issues and more.

 Ms. Casillas is experienced in seeing civil cases through the litigation process, from intake to resolution, including motion practice, all phases of discovery, trial preparation, arbitration, and settlement negotiations.
 Ms. Casillas has litigated extensively in both state and federal courts and has handled class action litigation in both forums as well.